Artist Statement

 For my drawings, I always use Indian ink, because it doesn't fade in the light.
 Generally, I work on granulated paper (designed for watercolor) and less often on smooth paper.
 I mainly use small or medium formats, because they require more attention because of the space constraint imposed.
 This constraint is enriching.

 For my paintings, I mainly use oil paint.
 As a lover of reading, I sometimes enrich certain canvases with pasted texts, taken from books or newspapers.
 These techniques allow me to play with textures, contrasts, transparencies and the unexpected.
 I work with the material in disordered layers, in the search for a depth that is more evocative than descriptive.
-To account for the constant interference of the infinitely small in our human universe, I choose to interconnect a figurative approach to that of abstraction, and vice versa.
-For me, it's a question of playing with one another to open to the unpredictable, to what can be confusing with an image that is too quick to appear.
-Keep access to imagination without trying to control it.
-It is also important for me not to fully control the process, to expose my contemporary sensibility and collect the benefits.
+To account for the constant interference of the infinitely random in our human universe, I choose to link a figurative approach to that of abstraction, and vice versa.
+For me, it's a question of playing with one with the other to open up to the unpredictable, to what can be confusing with an image that is too fast.
+Open to the imagination without trying to control it.
+It is also important for me not to fully control the process, to expose my contemporary sensibility and reap the benefits.
 The whole advantage of the oil technique is that it can be applied and removed, melted or dispersed, accentuated or attenuated, in a word, explored on the canvas.
 Play with multiple variances always possible.

 Creative approach

-In painting, I move forward in a chaotic way by deciding whether or not to keep this or that line, this or that flat, this or that form in relation to what I am looking for.
+In painting, I move forward in a chaotic way by deciding whether to keep this or that line, this or that flat area, this or that shape in relation to what I am looking for.
 By choosing multiple shades and lines that mistreat the figuration, I could get lost.
-But by letting myself be crossed by what the images bring me, little by little, I find their place in the whole picture.
-It progresses by driving me with it.
+But by letting myself be crossed by what the images bring me, little by little, I find their place in the pictorial whole.
+He progresses by training me with him.

 Attracted to Impressionist paintings at a very young age, I appreciated, through their contacts, several ways of revealing the sensible world.
 Maturity opened me up to other painters, more classical or more modern.
 I integrated the possibility of abstraction as an alternative pictorial reality.
 Thus, my Brazilian childhood and Western painting in its diversity created a breeding ground, which I enriched through the practice of holistic therapy (Gestalt-therapy).
-Finally, through my encounters and readings in Central and West Africa, over a period of twenty years, I have identified the subterranean forces that animate these peoples.
-My artistic work ventures to touch the rhythms of opening and closing of various powerful elements of the living.
+Finally, through my encounters and readings in Central and West Africa, over a period of twenty years, I have identified the underground forces that inspire these people, just as they animate ours.
+My artistic work ventures to touch the rhythms of openings and closures of powerful elements of life.
 Because if immaterial forces influence our lives, how can we depict them?

 Créez votre propre site internet avec Webador